On This page

 Real Case Study: Joye Law Firm Secures Help for Electrician Injured on the Job

 After suffering an injury on the job, choosing whether to hire a law firm can be a difficult decision.
-Once you decide to make the move however, choosing the right attorney can prove just as difficult.
+Once you decide to make the move, however, choosing the right attorney can prove just as difficult.
 If you’ve suffered a work injury caused by electricity, we urge you to seek out experienced counsel, even if it isn’t through our law firm.

 Do I Have to Sue My Employer to Receive Workers’ Comp for Electricians?

 Contact Joye Law Firm for electrocution lawsuitsNo.
 Workers’ compensation for electricians is not based on fault, so there is no need to prove anyone was at fault.
-Employees who sustain workplace injuries are entitled to workers’ compensation benefits regardless of who caused an accident.
+Employees who sustain workplace injuries are entitled to workers’ compensation benefits regardless of who caused the accident.
 In South Carolina, you typically cannot sue your employer for a workplace accident.

 There are situations in which you may be able to file a personal injury lawsuit against a third party.
 For example, if you are an electrician employed by ACME Electric, and a factory contracts ACME Electric to replace faulty wiring and you suffer an injury while working at the factory, then you may have a legal claim against the factory owner if your injury was caused by the factory owner’s negligence.
 If you were harmed due to defective equipment at the factory, then you may be able to file a lawsuit against the manufacturer.
 Before considering legal action, you should have a knowledgeable workers’ compensation attorney evaluate your claim and who may be liable.